Echocolat/TOTK-Cooking-Calculator/README.md

 #### Credits

-- Original code by KingFoo
+- Original code by KingFoo (see their [original repo](https://github.com/KingFooZQ/Totk-Cooking-Simulator))
 - CookingMgr code retrievd by dt12345
 - Improved code, UI by Echocolat
 - Additional research by dt12345, Doge229 and Echocolat